cadenmackenzie/Spring-JWT/README.md

 Example project using JWT.
-Rework based on the project from brunokrebs and tleruth.
+Rework based on the project from brunokrebs and thleruth.